MicrosoftDocs/msftdynamicsgpdocs/dynamics-gp/installation/database-maintenance-recommendations.md

 # Recommended Maintenance of Your Databases

-Database maintenance helps keep the inner workings of Microsoft SQL Server and the Microsoft Dynamics GP databases running at their peak level. ​​We recommend that you use the following SQL Server maintenance procedures:
+Database maintenance helps keep the inner workings of Microsoft SQL Server and the Microsoft Dynamics GP databases running at their peak level.
+We recommend that you use the following SQL Server maintenance procedures:

 - Use database consistency check commands